quru/image-defer/README.md

 ### Running

+TODO include script, can be async or defer

 TODO Define fixed image sizes in css, data-defer-src in html

 TODO Explain Y axis only loading - works fine with horizontal carousels, may load off-screen images on mobile but horizontal scrolling on mobile is bad for usability anyway.